• Home

 Step 4: Cook and Check for Doneness

-Cook on high for 3–4 hours or low for 6–8 hours.
-Doneness is easy to test: slide a fork into the thickest part of the potato.
+Select a cooking time of either high for 3–4 hours or low for 6–8 hours.
+It is very easy to test for doneness: slide a fork into the thickest part of the potato.
+If the fork goes in easily then the potato is done.

 • Match potato sizes.
 Even if you’re only off by a little, smaller potatoes will be overdone by the time bigger ones finish.
 Try to grab potatoes that are close in size at the store.